sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 - Sales dropped sharply in 2019, declining by 23.96%, which marks the largest decrease across all years.
 - In 2020, revenue recovered by 15.79%, suggesting a partial rebound following the significant decline in 2019.

-Sales performance fluctuated over the years, with periods of both strong growth and sharp decline.
-The recovery observed in 2020 indicates improved performance after a weak 2019, highlighting the importance of monitoring year-over-year trends to identify risks early and plan corrective actions.
+ **Insight**

+Sales performance remained relatively stable from 2014 to 2016, followed by a decline in 2017.
+The strongest growth occurred in 2018, while 2019 experienced a sharp revenue drop.
+A recovery in 2020 suggests improved performance after the 2019 downturn, though volatility remains evident.

+**Recommendation**

+Management should closely monitor year-over-year trends to identify early warning signs of decline.
+Periods of strong growth, such as 2018, should be analyzed to understand the drivers behind performance improvements and replicate successful strategies during weaker years.

 ### 4. Weekly and Monthly Sales Trends
 **Business Question: Which weeks and months show the strongest sales performance?**